-My research interests are highly inter-disciplinary and span across the fields of physiology, biochemistry, environmental biology, aquatic toxicology, and analytical chemistry.
-Specifically, I employ omics methods to understand the toxicological actions and broader environmental impacts of aquatic environmental pollution.
+Research in my lab is highly inter-disciplinary and spans across the fields of physiology, biochemistry, environmental biology, aquatic toxicology, and analytical chemistry.
+Specifically, I employ omics methods to understand the toxicological actions and broader ecological impacts of aquatic pollution and environmental stress.

 Protein and metabolite profiling involves the large-scale identification of the proteome and metabolome for the purpose of differential comparison using full-scan mass spectrometry.
 Due to the randomized nature of this approach, protein and metabolite profiling can enable simultaneous understanding of an organism’s health, discovery of biomarkers specific to disease or environmental exposure, characterization of disease or toxicological mechanisms, and quantitative measurement of specific biomarkers within a single investigation.

 Environmental ‘omics is a growing field of interest, and protein and metabolite profiling can be integrated with gene transcription and chemical contaminant analyses so that an entire picture of an organism’s health can be understood by comparing an exposed or stressed organism to a healthy control organism.
 We have successfully applied this technique to studies involving the health of wild fish in the Athabasca Oil Sands, the Great Lakes Areas of Concern, and the effects of specific contaminants to model organisms (goldfish and rainbow trout) through laboratory exposures.